microsoft/durabletask-netherite/docs/hello-sample.md

 Both the storage account and the EventHubs namespace have a *connection string* that is needed for the application to use them.
 Our powershell scripts automatically look them up using the CLI.
 Alternatively, you can manually set the environment variables `AzureWebJobsStorage` and `EventHubsConnection` to contain these connection strings.

-## Run it locally
+## Run or Debug locally

-To start the application on your local machine for debugging, simply run the `run.ps1` script.
+To start the application on your local machine, do *one* of A, B, or C, whichever you prefer:

-Alternatively, if you prefer to see everything that is happening in detail, you can also do the steps manually:
+A.  Follow these steps:

-1. set the environment variables `AzureWebJobsStorage` and `EventHubsConnection` to the respective connection strings
+  1. set the environment variables `AzureWebJobsStorage` and `EventHubsConnection` to the respective connection strings.
+You can look these up in the [Azure portal](portal.azure.com) or with the CLI.
-2. enter the directory `bin\Debug\netcoreapp3.1`
+  2. go to the directory `bin\Debug\netcoreapp3.1`.
-2. start the functions runtime with `func start`
+  2. start the functions runtime with `func start`.

+B.  Run the `run.ps1` script.
+This is the same as A, but automatic.

+C. Follow these steps:

-Or, if you are in Visual Studio, you can start the local functions debugger as usual, if you set `AzureWebJobsStorage` and `EventHubsConnection` to the respective connection strings before starting Visual Studio.
+  1. set the environment variables `AzureWebJobsStorage` and `EventHubsConnection` to the respective connection strings.
+  2. Open the project in Visual Studio or VS Code and start debugging.
+You can also set a breakpoint.

 After executing this script successfully, near the bottom of the output, you should see a list of all three published functions: